brageon/debt/mvp/fsx.md

-Advice: Buy custom AMIs from Marketplace with Lustre kernel support instead.
-EKS, Batch, Slurm might be more helpful than Echo server.
+# Media Streaming

+Buy custom AMIs from Marketplace with Lustre kernel support instead.
+EKS, Batch, Slurm might be more helpful than Echo server *imgo*.
 EC2 Instance Connect Endpoint is intended specifically for management traffic use cases (NAT), not for high volume data transfers (public).
 ```
 EC2 > System Manager > Node > Connect
 pwd, ssm-user, ls /or\ nc, less, dmesg